Rates rise on US Treasury bills to highest since late 2008

-WASHINGTON (AP) -- Interest rates on short-term Treasury bills fell in Monday's auction, with six-month bills falling to their lowest level in three weeks.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills rose in Monday's auction to their highest levels in more than eight years.

-The Treasury Department auctioned $42 billion in three-month bills at a discount rate of 0.340 percent, down from 0.360 percent last week.
-Another $36 billion in six-month bills was auctioned at a discount rate of 0.470 percent, down from 0.495 percent last week.
+The Treasury Department auctioned $39 billion in three-month bills at a discount rate of 1.180 percent, up from 1.050 percent last week.
+Another $33 billion in six-month bills was auctioned at a discount rate of 1.130 percent, up from 1.105 percent last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.66 percent last Friday after starting the week at 0.69 percent on Monday, Oct.
-10.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, stood at 1.22 percent on Friday, unchanged from the level at the beginning of last week.